2009 swine flu pandemic in New Zealand

 The 2009 swine flu pandemic in New Zealand was caused by a novel strain of the A/H1N1 influenza virus.
 A total of 3,175 cases and 69 deaths were recorded, although a seroprevalence study estimated that around 800,000 individuals may have been infected during the initial wave of the pandemic.

 Outbreak history

 On 25 April 2009 ten students from Rangitoto College, a secondary school in North Shore City, Auckland, exhibited influenza symptoms on returning from a three-week language trip to Mexico.
 All 22 students and three accompanying teachers from the trip and those in close contact with them were placed in voluntary home isolation and treated with oseltamivir.
 The ten students tested positive for an influenza A virus, with three of them later testing positive for swine flu.
 The symptoms were reportedly mild and all affected individuals have since recovered.

-On 30 May 2009, New Zealand had 9 laboratory confirmed cases and 10 probable cases.
+On 30 May 2009, New Zealand had 9 laboratory confirmed cases and 10 probable cases, while there were a further 30 suspected cases and 23 people in isolation being treated with Tamiflu.